 Last week, Bill and I took a 3-day road trip to East Tennessee.
 I joked to Bill that we went from the No. 2 highest pollen area in the USA to the No. 1 highest area.....but it was well worth it!
 The flowers, plants and trees literally took my breath away!!
 This tree was covered by tiny honey bees.
 They were so into getting their sweet nectar that they paid no attention to this budding photographer intent on getting close.
+Of course, I journaled as Bill drove.
+I'll just jot down a few of my "perceptions," and occasionally toss in a picture or two.

 sticking to the back roads...Cumberland Gap area..."there is a redbud tree every 1-1 1/2 feet"...Dog n Suds-a pet grooming place...Rogersville, Tenn. just after they had had a gully washer (toad strangler Bill said)...beautiful rainbow-a promise from God...little black calf romping in the field with momma watching closely...spotting the huge Pepsi cap letting us know we had arrived in Johnson City.